Mikerniker/100_Days_of_Python/Day84/README.md

 ### The challenge

-- Build a text-based tic tac toe game.
+- Build a text-based version of the Tic Tac Toe game.
+The game should be playable in the command line and should be a 2-player game, where one person is "X" and the other plays "O".
+Optional: Build an AI player to play the game with you.

 ### Links